AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 so why not take the opportunity when you can?

-Throughout this guide, we're going to be making a recipe list, so open up server.py from the previous step and add the Recipe class.
+Throughout this guide, we're going to be making a recipe list, so open up server.py from the previous step and add the Recipe model.

 .. code-block:: python

     from nautilus import Service, ServiceManager
     from nautilus.models import BaseModel, HasID
+    from nautilus.admin import add_model as add_model_to_admin
     from sqlalchemy import Column, Text

     # we're using the HasID mixin here to automatically provide a primary key